moleculer-java/moleculer-java-mongo/README.md

 }
 ```

-Such DAOs can be used like any other Spring Bean,
+MongoDAOs can be used like any other Spring Beans,
-with the Autowired annotation any other Spring Bean can refer to it:
+with the "Autowired" annotation any other Spring Bean can refer to them:

 ```java
 @Autowired